vatesfr/xen-orchestra/backups.md

 This section is dedicated to any existing means to rollback or backup your VMs in Xen Orchestra.

+There is different way to protect your VMs:

+* full backups
+* snapshots
+* disaster recovery

 ## Overview

 This is the welcome panel on the backup view.
 It recaps all existing scheduled jobs.
 This is also where the backup logs are displayed.